 You will need to ensure that all utility accounts are transferred into your name in readiness for the day of completion.
 It is usual for a buyer to communicate with the Vendor directly to ensure the smooth transfer of the various services supplied to the property and that no service is unnecessarily disconnected.
 It is essential that you are covered by buildings insurance from the time of passing contract and you should provisionally arrange this well in advance, and call your insurer to confirm and issue a cover note before the contract is passed.
 If you are purchasing with the assistance of a mortgage, your lender will require sight of the cover note before releasing funds.

 Your contract of sale will provide for the apportioning of the parish rates and other periodic payments between the vendor and purchaser.

 Passing of the contract

-Once we have completed our review of the property, met with you and returned the loan documentation you should be ready to purchase the property.
+Once we have completed our review of the property, met with you and returned the loan documentation, you should be ready to purchase your new property.

-To buy freehold property in Jersey, you do not sign a contract; instead, it is passed in the Royal Court and you or your attorney will attend court on a Friday afternoon to swear an oath to abide by the terms of the contract.
+Purchasing freehold property does not require you to sign a contract; instead, it is passed in the Royal Court and you or your attorney will attend court on a Friday afternoon to swear an oath to abide by the terms of the contract.

 Attendance in court